bittobennichan/Flask-MDE/docs/user-guide.rst

 Let's take a look at the various components that need to be included in the template

-* The class:meth:`editor method <flask_mde.models.Mde.editor>` of the object will render the Pagedown editor in the template.
+* The :py:meth:`editor method <flask_mde.models.Mde.editor>` of the object will render the Pagedown editor in the template.

 * The :py:attr:`css property <flask_mde.models.Mde.css>` will include the css files.